 Slim pickings, indeed.

-But then I found a forgotten 1/2 pound of bacon in the deli drawer.
-The good bacon.
+good bacon.
 Thick, smokey stuff from Schaller & Weber, a local German-style charcuterie shop that makes some of my favorite meat products (including the ham I use in these ham and egg cups).

 I put the bacon in my food processor, along with the small onion, and a couple cloves of garlic, and processed it until it was all finely ground.
 I gently mixed the bacon mixture into the turkey along with a bit of salt and red pepper flakes for heat.
 I added chia seeds for extra fiber, but that part is totally optional.